underlay/underworld/MESSAGES.md

 The signature is the last part of a message to be assembled, and should be the first part of a message to be parsed.

-Messages use the [`LinkedDataSignature2016`](https://web-payments.org/vocabs/security#LinkedDataSignature2015) signature for signing RDF datasets, which represents signatures as part of the dataset itself - that is, the signature is represented directly as RDF in the default graph, and only signs the "rest" of the dataset.
+Messages use the [`LinkedDataSignature2016`](https://web-payments.org/vocabs/security#LinkedDataSignature2015) signature for signing RDF datasets, which represents signatures as part of the dataset itself.
+That is, the signature is represented directly as RDF in the default graph, and only signs the "rest" of the dataset.

 To sign a message, the unsigned dataset is first canonicalized using the [URDNA2015](https://json-ld.github.io/normalization/spec/) algorithm.
 Then the canonicalized string is signed with the [rsa-sha256 algorithm](http://www.w3.org/2000/09/xmldsig#rsa-sha256), using the key associated with a user's IPFS node, or a user's account with a registry, or similar.